-5. Conclusions and Future Work
+5. Conclusion and future work

-As application of model-based approaches extends to safety critical embedded systems, precise specification of behavioral semantics of DSMLs is becoming a crucial issue.
+As application of model-based approaches extends safety critical embedded systems, precise specification of behavioral semantics of DSMLs is becoming a crucial issue.
 We believe that semantic anchoring can provide a theoretically solid yet practical solution.
 Essential components of our proposed semantic anchoring infrastructure are the "semantic units"; the core behavioral abstractions that are widely used in many DSMLs.
-In this report we described considerations we used for defining a common semantic unit for DSMLs that use (possible as a behavioral aspect) timed automata semantics.
-We have found that complexity of semantic unites needs to be determined by balancing between the needs of understandability structured semantic units will encourage developers of DSMLs to consider semantic issues much more explicitly than currently.
+In this paper we described considerations we used for defining a common semantic unit for DSMLs that use (possible as a behavioral aspect) timed automata semantics.
+We have found that complexity of semantic unites needs to be determined by balancing between the needs of understandability and the difficulty of developing transformations.
+We expect that the existence of well defined and carefully structured semantic units will encourage developers of DSMLs to consider semantic issues much more explicitly than currently.
 Besides experimenting with semantic unit specifications, we are working on their compositions and on various use cases for deep semantic integration of complex tool chains.